gentee/eonza-docs/en/scripts/exit.md

 ---
 # Exit

 The **Exit**  command exits the script.
 When this command is invoked, the script exits gracefully regardless of the return code value.
+Note that this command terminates the script that was run.
+For example, if the *Exit* command is called in the *A* script, and you run the *B*  script and called *A* there, then the *B* script will complete its work with this command.

 %html.exit%